ebresafegaga/oii/README.md

 # Oii

-This is just a mini library to have a taste of dependent types with GADTs in Ocaml
+This is just a mini library to have a taste of dependent types with GADTs in Ocaml (and some experiments with effects in multicore OCaml)

 ---